Understanding The Divorce Process

 Only one party has to consider that the marriage has broken down irretrievably to establish a date of separation.
-You need to be separated for a period of 12 months prior to the date of filing the Divorce Application in the Federal Circuit Court.
+You need to be separated for a period of 12 months prior to the date of filing the Divorce Application in the Federal Circuit and Family Court.

 What is the earliest time I can file for divorce?

 You are not able to file an Application until at least one year and one day has expired since the date of your separation.

 Is it necessary to register or record evidence of the date of separation?